rickosborne/cascades/md/16-2-6-after-weather.md

 What had happened to Pamela and Terry at the end of that loop?

 A low-grade headache set up shop just above the nape of my neck.
-I'd had a headache both other times through, as well.
+I'd had a headache both other times through.
 Well, that and the cranium-splitter that came on each time just before I looped.

 _That's a good point._